 Accidents that lead to serious injuries to the brain or head are usually associated with dangerous situations, whether it be a high speed road traffic accident, hazardous workplaces such as a construction site, or with falls from height.
 However, even accidents that often appear innocuous can lead to catastrophic injuries, including a slip on a hard floor, tripping on a dangerous pavement or even within a safe office environment.

 As with all claims for personal injury compensation, the key element to a successful claim for brain and head injury compensation is to be able to hold someone liable for the accident that lead to the injuries.
-This could be employer negligence, a 3rd party driver, a local authority or any other business or organisation that is responsible for the location where the accident occurred.
+This could be employer negligence if you injured your head at work, a 3rd party driver, a local authority or any other business or organisation that is responsible for the location where the accident occurred.

 We understand that you may be uncertain if you or your loved one has a viable claim for brain and head injury compensation and that you will be distressed and concerned about the future.
 Therefore, we advise that you contact us at the earliest opportunity to discuss your situation with us.
 We know your rights, can help you to understand where you stand, and what you may be able to do to make a claim for brain and head injury compensation,